Rcrwrate/OpenList2/CONTRIBUTING.md

 ## Delete your branch

-After your pull request is merged, you can delete your branch.
+(Optional) After your pull request is merged, you can delete your branch.

 ---